GetSetAbhi/High-Level-System-Design/web_crawler/README.md

 There are some **.excalidraw** file which can be imported in [Excalidraw](https://excalidraw.com/) for additional customization to the design proposed.

+## Capacity Estimation

+If a web crawler downloads 10 million pages per day, that corresponds to roughly 116 pages per second on average and about 1,100 pages per second at peak, assuming a 10× load factor.

+Assuming an average page size of 300 KB, the crawler ingests approximately 3 TB of data per day.
+At this scale, raw page content must be stored in distributed object storage, while crawl metadata and indexing information can be stored separately in a database.”

 ## Components

 There are some main components that i'll elaborate upon, rest of the things can be referred directly from the chapter in the book.